ZhaoJ9014/face.evoLVe/README.md

 # face.evoLVe: Face Recognition Toolbox on PyTorch

-* Evolve to be more comprehensive, effective and efficient for face related analytics \& applications!
+* Evolve to be more comprehensive, effective and efficient for face related analytics \& applications:v:

 |Author|Jian Zhao|
 |---|---